sablier-labs/docs/docs/concepts/11-glossary.md

 A list of smart contract recipients that are authorized to be run by the Lockup protocol upon withdraw and cancel.

-## Asset

-Digital assets can exist in various forms, but the Sablier Protocols exclusively supports the streaming of ERC-20 assets.

 The stream itself is represented as an NFT (ERC-721).

 ## Broker